Welcome to today's edition of the Rush 24-7 podcast.

 You remember when we made that prediction here?

-This is it it I'll tell you, the prediction came in a discussion about why the Republicans are gutless in opposing it and trying to roll it back.
+I'll tell you, the prediction came in a discussion about why the Republicans are gutless in opposing it and trying to roll it back.

 And it's no reason not to oppose it.

-It's no reason not to try to roll it back, repeal it or what have you.
+It's no reason not to try to roll it back, repeal it, or what have you.

-If you're in politics, you've got to know this is coming, and you've got to have a plan to deal with it.
+This is one of those things, if you're in politics, you've got to know this is coming and you've got to have a plan to deal with it.

 The way the Republicans act is kind of like the way the adults at Mizzou are acting.

-You know, it's stunning to note the similarities between the way the adults at the University of Missouri, particularly the some of the alums, the administration, the board of curators, they're acting identically to the Republicans in the way they deal with the Democrats.
+You know, it's stunning to note the similarities between the way the adults at the University of Missouri, particularly some of the alums, the administration, the board of curators, they're acting identically to the Republicans in the way they deal with the Democrats.

 The Republicans are scared to death to stand up to the Democrats.